ndipenoch/Theory-of-Algorithms-Project/README.md

 <p align="center">
-  <b>Overview</b><br>
+  <b>About</b><br>
 </p>
+This is my project of Theory of Algorithms, which is about MD5 Message-Digest Algorithm.
 Due to the rapid advancement of technology, the integrity of documents and security protocols should be preserved.
 One of the ways to achieve this is by using a digital signature.
-A digital signature is a specific code which is generated from the function of producing a digital signature.
+A digital signature is a specific code which is generated from the function of producing an electronic “fingerprints.”
 One of the algorithms that is used to create the digital signature is a hash function.
 There are many hash functions.
-One of the main hash function is MD5 message-digest algorithm [1,2,3].
+One of the main hash function is MD5 message-digest algorithm [1,2,3].<br/>
-In this document we will be talking about MD5 message-digest algorithm.<br/>
-Also, to do this project, I watched and followed the lecturer's video on how to code up SHA56 in C. The final version of the SHA56 is also included in this repository in the file sha-256.c.<br/>
+To do this project, I watched and followed the lecturer's video on how to code up SHA56 in C. The final version of the SHA56 is also included in this repository in the file sha-256.c.<br/>
-I also looked up online on how different people have done the MD5 message-digest algorithm in C and in different languages.
+Also, I researched and looked up online, how different people have done the MD5 message-digest algorithm in C and in different languages.
 Two particular examples caught my attention.<br/> I started by following these examples and doing my project like in the examples.
-So, I can understand better the different concepts about MD5 digest Algorithm.<br/> I finally ended up doing my project in 3 different ways.
+So, I can  better understand the different concepts about MD5 digest algorithm.<br/> I finally ended up doing my project in 3 different ways.
 The 3rd way was adapted from the two previous ways.
 All three ways are included in the md5.c file.
 The first two ways are commented out.<br/>